Share the news with a gift membership

 Members like you make local journalism possible.

-That’s why YOU have the opportunity to help spread the message of how much local journalism means to you through a gift membership. (/members/exclusives)
+And through your membership, you have the opportunity to help spread the message of how much local journalism means to you via a gift membership.

 With this gift, a recipient of your choice will be able to take advantage of all the benefits a Digital Basic membership has to offer, including no surveys and unlimited articles.

-Some membership levels even come with more than one gift membership!
-Check out just how many gift memberships you have to give along with all of the other amazing features of your membership here. (members/features)
+Some membership levels even come with more than one gift membership to give.
+Check out just how many gift memberships you can give, along with all of the other amazing features of your membership.

 All you need is their name, email and home address to get started.